Are you sure you want to go to Brussels?

 - where to find food

-In summary, all the “technical” information a classic city guide won’t tell you.
+In summary, all the “practical” information a classic city guide won’t tell you.

 Before I tell you how you can get to the center, you need to know at which airport you will arrive.